Missing 81-year-old survives six days trapped in snowbound SUV

 CNN reported the 81-year-old survived by conserving his car’s fuel by only turning it on for brief periods of time to warm up.

-Joe Jouret told Patch that his brother Jerry survived the ordeal by surviving on some croissants he had in the car and eating snow.
+Joe Jouret told Patch that his brother Jerry survived the ordeal by eating snow and some croissants he had in the car.

 “I just really believe it was a miracle,” Joe Jouret said.